killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 We were just telling people something society had already told them, blowing into a sail that was already full of a hurricane gust of wind.

-People are naturally suspicious of good intentions.
-We don't need any help on that front.
+People are _naturally_ suspicious of good intentions.
+It's something ingrained in us from society.
+We don't need any encouragement on that front.

 If someone says they mean well, it's more likely to raise the hairs on the back of our neck than to give us a warm reassurance in our chest.

 "Hell isn't merely paved with good intentions; it's walled and roofed with them.
 Yes, and furnished too."
 (Aldous Huxley)